 Pinewood is a co-educational day and boarding environment for children aged 3-13.
 Pinewood’s Pre-Prep consists of a Nursery (ages 3-4), Reception classes (ages 4-5), Year 1 classes (ages 5-6) and Year 2 classes (ages 6-7).
 Our Prep school is for children in Years 3 – 8 (ages 7-13).
 Entry can take place in any year group subject to space, but we have regular entries into Pre-Prep as well as Year 3 and Year 4.
 We are non-selective, welcoming and catering for pupils of a wide range of ability.
 Boarding is an option for children in Years 5 – 8.

-If you are interested in coming to visit Pinewood please contact our Registrar, Mrs Emily Miller, who would be delighted to talk and arrange an appointment or answer any questions.
+If you are interested in finding out more please contact our Registrar, Mrs Emily Miller, who will be delighted to talk to you and arrange an appointment and/or answer any questions you may have.
 Her telephone number is 01793 782554 or email firstname.lastname@example.org.
-Following a visit to the school you will be given an information pack to further supplement the information available on our website.
+Following your tour and meeting with the Headmaster you will be sent an information pack giving you further details about life at Pinewood.

-Please note that spaces can become available during the school year and at the last minute, so it is always worth contacting us just in case we have some short notice availability.
+Whilst we always recommend early registration, we recognise that this is not always possible and will do our very best to accommodate if we can.
+Please note that places can become available during the school year and at the last minute, so it is always worth contacting us just in case we have some short notice availability.

 The first step is to contact the Registrar either via telephone or email.
 The Registrar will be able to give you an indication of available places in year groups and talk you through the admissions process.
-An appointment will be arranged for you to come and visit the school and meet the Headmaster.
-You are more than welcome to bring your child, but this is not essential.
+An appointment will be arranged for you to have a personal virtual tour and one-to-one meeting with the Headmaster.

 If you feel Pinewood is the right environment for your child, we would then ask you to complete the formal registration form and return this with a £40 non-refundable registration fee to the Registrar.
 Confirmation of a place, as either definite or waiting list, will be made following registration.
 We recommend that you register as soon as possible.
-If you would like to register your child in advance of visiting the school then the Registrar can provided the registration form.
+If you would like to register your child in advance of your virtual meeting the Registrar can provide the registration form.

 The academic year runs from 1st September – 31st August.